SiSanchopancho/TwoStepSDFM/README.md

 ### References

 - Bates, Douglas, and Dirk Eddelbuettel.
 2013.
-“Fast and Elegant Numerical Linear Algebra Using the RcppEigen Package.”
+"Fast and Elegant Numerical Linear Algebra Using the RcppEigen Package."
 Journal of Statistical Software 52 (5): 1–24.
 - Bergstra, J. and Bengio, Y. (2012).
 "Random search for hyper-parameter optimization."
 Journal of Machine Learning Research, 13(2).
 - Despois, T. and Doz, C. (2023).
 "Identifying and interpreting the factors in factor models via sparsity: Different approaches."
 Journal of Applied Econometrics, 38(4):533–555.
 - Doz, Catherine, Domenico Giannone, and Lucrezia Reichlin.
 2011.
-“A two-step estimator for large approximate dynamic factor models based on Kalman filtering.”
+"A two-step estimator for large approximate dynamic factor models based on Kalman filtering."
 Journal of Econometrics 164 (1): 188–205.
 - Eddelbuettel, Dirk, and Romain François.
 2011.
-“Rcpp: Seamless R and C++ Integration.”
+"Rcpp: Seamless R and C++ Integration."
 Journal of Statistical Software 40 (8): 1–18.
 - Franjic, Domenic, and Karsten Schweikert.
 2024.
-“Nowcasting Macroeconomic Variables with a Sparse Mixed Frequency Dynamic Factor Model.”
+"Nowcasting Macroeconomic Variables with a Sparse Mixed Frequency Dynamic Factor Model."
 Available at SSRN.
 - Giannone, Domenico, Lucrezia Reichlin, and David Small.
 2008.
-“Nowcasting: The Real-Time Informational Content of Macroeconomic Data.”
+"Nowcasting: The Real-Time Informational Content of Macroeconomic Data."
 Journal of Monetary Economics 55 (4): 665–76.
 - Guennebaud, Gaël, Benoît Jacob, et al. 2010.
-“Eigen V3.” http://eigen.tuxfamily.org.
+"Eigen V3." http://eigen.tuxfamily.org.
 - Hyndman, R. J. and Athanasopoulos, G. 2018.
 "Forecasting: principles and practice".
 OTexts Melbourne, 3 edition.
 - Koopman, Siem Jan, and James Durbin.
 2000.
-“Fast Filtering and Smoothing for Multivariate State Space Models.”
+"Fast Filtering and Smoothing for Multivariate State Space Models."
 Journal of Time Series Analysis 21 (3): 281–96.
 - Mariano, Roberto S., and Yasutomo Murasawa.
 2003.
-“A New Coincident Index of Business Cycles Based on Monthly and Quarterly Series.”
+"A New Coincident Index of Business Cycles Based on Monthly and Quarterly Series."
 Journal of Applied Econometrics 18 (4): 427–43.
 - Onatski, A. (2009a).
 Testing hypotheses about the number of factors in large factor models.
 Econometrica, 77(5), 1447-1479.
 - Onatski, A. (2009b).
-Supplement to “Testing hypotheses about the number of factors in large factor models” [Daten & Programme; Anhang mit Beweisen].
+Supplement to "Testing hypotheses about the number of factors in large factor models".
 In Econometrica, 77(5).
 The Econometric Society. https://www.econometricsociety.org/publications/econometrica/issue-supplemental-materials/2009/09
 - Zou, Hui, and Trevor Hastie.
 2020.
-"Elasticnet: Elastic-Net for Sparse Estimation and Sparse PCA."" https://CRAN.R-project.org/package=elasticnet.
+"Elasticnet: Elastic-Net for Sparse Estimation and Sparse PCA." https://CRAN.R-project.org/package=elasticnet.
 - Zou, Hui, Trevor Hastie, and Robert Tibshirani.
 2006.
-“Sparse Principal Component Analysis.”
+"Sparse Principal Component Analysis."
 Journal of Computational and Graphical Statistics 15 (2): 265–86.